How to: Debug a Self-Hosted WCF Service

 If the WCF service is self-hosting inside or a process that cannot be launched in this manner, such as NT service, you cannot use this method.
 Instead, you can do one of the following:

 Manually attach the debugger to the hosting process.
-For more information, see How to: Attach to a Running Process.
+For more information, see Attach to Running Processes with the Visual Studio Debugger.

 — or —

 Start debugging the client, and then step into a call to the service.
 This requires that you enable debugging in the app.config file.
 For more information, Limitations on WCF Debugging.

 To start both client and host from Visual Studio